eklitzke/slowloris/README.md

 This would mean the score is now 1, and the new timeout is 0.333523 seconds.

-After 10 seconds (or whatever you set the "max timeout" to) the server will terminate, regardless of whether you've respected timeouts.
-The score will be printed to stdout, and the score will be the same as the last score sent to the last connection that respected the timeout rules.
-The 10 second timer starts only after the first connection is made to the server.
+If you send any data whatsoever on this connection *before* the timeout elapses the server will immediately terminate all connections and exit.

+After 10 seconds (or whatever you the max timeout was set to) the server will close all connections, just as it would have if you had send data before a timeout elapsed.

+In both cases where the server terminates connections it will reset its internal state.
+This means that the score is reset to zero, and the global reset timer will become 10 again once you initiate your next new connection.

+Your goal is to get the highest maximum score possible.

 The server doesn't actually care what data is sent by clients, or how many bytes are sent.
-A good practice is to just have the client send the server a single byte, but it should be OK to send larger buffers too.
+A good practice is to just have the client send the server a single byte, but it is OK to send larger buffers too.

 ## The Goal